pushtimeta/Codes/README.md

 # Codes

-Just a repository to store my succesful codes that were a part of my assignments and projects.
+Hi everyone, My name is **Pushti Mehta**.
+I am a MS Bionformatics student at Georgia Technology.
+I will be graduating in May'24 and I am looking for full time opportunities.
+This is just a repository to store my succesful codes that were a part of my assignments and projects.
+I am proficient in Python, R, CLI, Linux/Unix system and Shell scripting.

-FindOrthologs - This program helps find orthologs using blast from reciprocal hits.
+FindOrthologs - pyhton script that helps find orthologs using blast using reciprocal hit method.

-Kmer_Counter - script that reads in a FASTA file and a value of k and calculates the number of times each k-mer is observed within the genome.
+Kmer_Counter - python script that reads in a FASTA file and a value of k and calculates the number of times each k-mer is observed within the genome.
 The output is printed on the standard output in two, tab-separated columns

+Vertical_Column - python script that takes in a file and a numerical value (column number) as input and creates a new file that has column extracted.

 mehta_cmds_genomeassembly - Task
 1. fetch SRR20215132